 In AI research to date, the field can produce inconsistent or flawed studies that could lead to the improper or irresponsible implementation of the findings.
-The question here is where are we going to implement AI? on all levels of the ISA 95 model? or should we skip some levels (instrument, control, plant, asset, enterprise, or corporate) and what AI should come out of those different levels?
+The question here is where are we going to implement AI? on all levels of the ISA 95 model? or should we skip some classes (instrument, control, plant, asset, enterprise, or corporate), and what AI should come out of those different levels?
+Are we going to use centralized systems also on the instrument level?
 We know from experience that AI makes centralized systems far more efficient than defused systems because machine learning works better the more information it can be analyzed.
-Are we going to use centralized systems also on the instrument level?

 AI is not a panacea.
-That’s why, in my view, you’ll never see machine engineers, because the human factors of creativity, common sense, and instinct so often play a critical role in decision-making.
-What were doing with AI, in essence, is striving to better harness data to gain critical additional insights that could lead to improved efficiency and outcomes.
-Our work is progressing, but for us to truly move this effort forward we must get more Instrument data scientists and/or SMEs engaged and we have to train them in how to better understand these algorithmic models and what the results mean for stakeholders, plant owners in terms of risks, human behavior and investments.
+That’s why, in my view, you’ll never see machine engineers because the human factors of creativity, common sense, and instinct so often play a critical role in decision-making.
+What we’re doing with AI, in essence, is striving to better harness data to gain additional essential insights that could lead to improved efficiency and outcomes.
+Our work is progressing, but for us to truly move this effort forward, we must get more Instrument data scientists and SMEs engaged, and we have to train them in how to understand better these algorithmic models and what the results mean for stakeholders plant owners in terms of risks, human behavior and investments.

-As we move forward, we are implementing Artificial Intelligence and are eager to move beyond academic research and generate practical outcomes that can be more broadly reviewed, assessed, and adopted as common industry practices.
+As we move forward, we are implementing Artificial Intelligence.
+We are eager to move beyond academic research and generate practical outcomes broadly reviewed, assessed, and adopted as standard industry practices.

 Our goal is to improve plant safety & efficiency and reduce human & process errors and maintenance costs.
-We can do so much better for our clients but it starts all with a proper design of a secured infrastructure: without the infrastructure, we are not able to get the real-time process & diagnostic data and falling back of entering data manually in spreadsheets or databases which increase the risk of process and human errors.
+We can do much better for our clients, but it starts with a proper security infrastructure design.
+Without the infrastructure, we cannot get the real-time process & diagnostic data and fall back from entering data manually in spreadsheets or databases, which increases the risk of operation and human errors.

-The opportunities are there but this biggest challenge we have is not implementing the technology or changing the workflows, but how can we change the behavior of humans.
-Most humans don’t like to change, they like to operate in their own comfort zone.
-Why should we change? we are working already for years like this, what is the purpose, etc.
+The opportunities are there, but the biggest challenge we have is not implementing the technology or changing the workflows but how we can change the behavior of humans.
+Most humans don’t like to change; they want to operate in their comfort zone.
+Why should we change?
+We have been working already for years like this, the purpose, etc.

-Most of the existing plants (Brownfields) do not have a proper infrastructure in place.
-We are buying for decades smart instruments, but nobody is using the intelligent data from these instruments.
-We are only looking at the data validity and not at other parameters like data integrity, consistency, redundancy.
+Most of the existing plants (Brownfields) do not have proper infrastructure.
+We have been buying intelligent instruments for decades, but nobody is using intelligent data from these instruments.
+We are only looking at the data validity and not at other parameters like data integrity, consistency, and redundancy.

-The Challenge for existing plants is to implement a hybrid solution.
-Next to the traditional 4-20 mA signals which are going to the process control system, we can implement a traditional infrastructure with fiber optic cables, or we can choose for smart (wireless) IIoT devices to existing instruments.
-The plant owners will then be able to retrieve the real-time diagnostic and/or process data from those instruments via a separate network to the plant network at a lower cost than traditional digging and pulling cables.
+The challenge for existing plants is to implement a hybrid solution.
+Next to the traditional 4-20 mA signals, which are going to the process control system, we can implement a conventional infrastructure with fiber optic cables or choose bright (wireless) IIoT devices for existing instruments.
+The plant owners will then be able to retrieve the real-time diagnostic and process data from those instruments via a separate network to the plant network at a lower cost than traditional digging and pulling cables.

-Other alternatives could be retrieving the Hart (digital) data which is available in the auxiliary cabinets and is not used in most cases.
+Other alternatives could be retrieving the Hart (digital) data, which is available in the auxiliary cabinets and is not used in most cases.
 Convert this real-time data into digital standards like OPC-UA or others.
-From the OPC server, it will be easy to read the data and made these available for use in applications on different levels of the ISA 95 standard.
-The Open Group is working hard on a new O-PAS (Open Process Automation Standard) standard for interoperability and cybersecurity.
+It will be easy to read the data from the OPC server and make these available for use in applications on different levels of the ISA 95 standard.
+The Open Group works hard on a new O-PAS (Open Process Automation Standard) standard for interoperability and cybersecurity.

-For new plants is would be much easier based on this new O-PAS standard to retrieve real-time diagnostic and process data from smart instruments and converts this to the OPC-UA standard.
-During the conceptual design phase, we should be able to design a proper infrastructure against lower costs with better cybersecurity.
+For new plants would be much easier based on this new O-PAS standard to retrieve real-time diagnostic and process data from smart instruments and converts this to the OPC-UA standard.
+During the conceptual design phase, we should design a proper infrastructure against lower costs with better cybersecurity.

-Artificial Intelligence (AI) will not only reduce labor but will create also new jobs, other skillsets, and job descriptions.
-For those new jobs, we need data scientists and subject matter experts who can interpret the data and translate these into analytics and machine learning.
+Artificial Intelligence (AI) will reduce labor and create new jobs, other skill sets, and job descriptions.
+We need data scientists and subject matter experts who can interpret the data and translate these into analytics and machine learning for those new jobs.

-I like to encourage you all to contact me and to discuss the business opportunities
+I like to encourage you all to contact me and discuss the business opportunities.